-Organized retail crime will remain the top priority for all retailers nationwide.
-Expenditures against retail theft have factored into construction budgets, merchandising budgets, information technology, and staffing and training budgets.
+Preventing organized retail crime and protecting their employees and customers will remain the top priority for all retailers nationwide.
+Expenditures against retail theft have factored into retail budgets throughout the enterprise including construction, store operations, merchandising, information technology, loss prevention, and staffing and training.
 This is an enormously important and expensive effort for the retail industry.
 The continuing growth of organized retail crime and the damage it causes to communities dictates that something needs to be done to control the theft and resale market for stolen goods.

 If this criminal activity was solely a retail industry issue, retailers would have solved it by now.
 These crimes affect every single one of us.
 Passing H.R.
 895 will further establish and memorialize the public-private partnerships necessary for information sharing among retailers, law enforcement and financial institutions at the national level.
-While retailers will continue to invest billions of dollars in protecting their people, customers, and assets from organized retail crime, the problem cannot be solved by fighting these cases one-by-one at the local level.
+While retailers will continue to invest billions of dollars in protecting their people, customers and assets from organized retail crime, the problem cannot be solved by fighting these cases one-by-one at the local level.
 It is difficult for retail investigators and law enforcement to bring a case of ORC to a successful prosecution.
 Criminals understand this and are threatening our workers, exploiting our businesses and flouting our laws.
 Today in the U.S., organized retail crime pays, and it pays well.
 It is viewed as less dangerous for its perpetrators than more illicit crimes.
 We must change this equation and we ask Congress to support and pass H.R.
-895, the Combating Organized Retail Crime Act.
+895, the Combating Organized Retail Crime Act, along with appropriate resources.

-The National Retail Federation deeply appreciates the Subcommittee on Crime and Federal Government Surveillance for examining organized retail crime today.
+The National Retail Federation deeply appreciates the subcommittee for examining organized retail crime today.
 Thank you, members of the subcommittee, for your time today.
 We stand ready to work together to advance the Combating Organized Retail Crime Act, as well as other legislative proposals that will support our communities in preventing ORC and ultimately protect our people and customers.